 It’s also one of the best love stories in the Bible.
 You have to get beyond the sorrow and bitter herbs first.
 In the end, good wins over evil.
 God has a way of doing that.

 Naomi and her husband Elimelech leave the city of Bethlehem to go to the country of Moab where there is food and job security.
 Their two sons go with them.
-After Elimelech’s death, the sons marry pagan women.
+After Elimelech’s death, the sons marry pagan women; later, both of them die.

 Naomi feels alone and bereft.
 There is nothing for her here, anymore.
 In desperation, Naomi decides to return to her country and her people.
 One daughter-in-law, Oprah, is persuaded by Naomi to stay behind.
 Ruth, the other daughter-in-law, insists that she will go with Naomi, declaring, “Your people will be my people, and your God my God.”